-Fast forward to the 21st century, Agile and continuous workflow are among the most widely used methodologies in software development, which renders this model ineffective.
-To match market demands, brands are adopting a DevOps approach to streamline the development, deployment, maintenance, and management of software at scale.
+To match market demands, brands are adopting DevOps principles and approaches to streamline the development, deployment, maintenance, and management of software at scale.

-This article introduces the concept of DevOps and why enterprises need it.
-Find information on the crucial DevOps principles and best practices including how implementing them can help your organization get the most out of DevOps.
-Get insights on how to select the right DevOps partner and the appropriate tools to help you create value for users and strategic business processes.
+This article looks at the concept of DevOps and why enterprises need it.
+We’ll discuss DevOps meaning, the crucial DevOps principles, and the best practices for implementing them to help your organization get the most out of DevOps.
+You’ll also get insights on how to select the right DevOps partner and the appropriate tools to help you create value for users and strategic business processes.

 Why Do You Need DevOps?